MiguelTolino/ft_onion/README.md

 ### 🐕‍🦺 Services

 - ❌ **Nginx**: runs a static web page: a single index.html file.
-The page will be accessible through a url of the type xxxxxxxxx.onion.
+The page will be accessible through a url of the type *xxxxxxxxx.onion*
 - 🔐 **SSH** Enabled on port 4242.
 It can be accesed by *sshuser* passing our public key to the container.

 ## 📖 Usage